Georgia among first U.S. states to provide COVID-19 shots to kids under 16

 On Monday, U.S. President Joe Biden hailed the expanded FDA authorization as “a promising development in our fight against the virus.”

 Most children with COVID-19 only develop mild symptoms or no symptoms at all.
-However, they are not without risk of becoming seriously ill, and they can still spread the virus to vulnerable people at home and elsewhere.
-There have been outbreaks traced to sporting events and other activities for children in the 12 to 15 year-old age range.
+However, they are not without risk of becoming seriously ill, and they can still spread the virus to vulnerable people.
+There have been outbreaks traced to sporting events and other activities for children in the 12- to 15 year-old age range.

 Many health officials are concerned that vaccine hesitancy in some adults will be even more pronounced when it comes to their children.